Kaxlow/climate-on-housing/README.md

 # Climate Risk to Housing

-This repository builds an infographic:
+This repository builds the infographic: [Are Climate Risks Priced Into Housing Markets?](https://kaxlow.github.io/climate-on-housing/output/climate-risk-housing.html)

-`output/climate-risk-housing.html`

-The page reads its source-of-truth data from `data/quoll.duckdb`, uses county boundaries from `data/fipsgeo/us_counties_boundaries_shapefile.json`, and embeds the resulting data directly into the generated HTML.
+The page is developed from climate and county data across the United States.
+Data is loaded into and read from a database in the form of `data/quoll.duckdb`.
+County boundaries come from `data/fipsgeo/us_counties_boundaries_shapefile.json`.
+After cleaning, preparing, and transforming the data, the analysis results are published in the form of a story describing how climate risk is relevant to homeowners across the country.

 ## Build